gitRaed/3d-portfolio/README.md

  I've seen a 3d video using three.js, so I've been curious to see how it works, I'll try bunch of things.
  Let's hope that I won't break everything !!

+ This project will take time since I make it during my freetime